-Recently, stories have been grabbing headlines about the studies showing that the illnesses known as Chagas Disease is potentially deadlier than first anticipated.
+Recently, stories have been grabbing headlines about the studies showing that the illnesses known as Chagas disease is potentially deadlier than first anticipated.
 This brought the words “kissing bug” back into popular vernacular, once again.
 However, the media coverage seems to indicate that kissing bugs are everywhere and are a terrible risk to citizens in the United States.

 The facts are not quite so cut and dried.
-Yes, Chagas Disease often leads to potentially life-threatening heart disease to those who are infected and the disease is carried by the Kissing Bug.
+Yes, Chagas Disease often leads to potentially life-threatening heart disease to those who are infected and the disease is carried by the Kissing bug.
 However, what is not true is that there is a serious threat of contracting the disease, or even seeing a Kissing Bug here in the United States.

 If you have any kind of pest problems, even concerns about kissing bugs, contact the experts at Ehrlich Pest Control

-What is the Kissing Bug?
+What is the kissing bug?

 The insect known as the Kissing Bug is actually known scientifically as the Triatomine.
 They are common in many places and relatives of the Chagas-carrying variety do exist in the U.S. However, there are some very key differences between the ones you are likely to run into in the United States and those you will run into in Mexico, Central America and South America.

-Kissing bugs share the following traits and description:
+Kissing bugs share the following traits: